SomeWeekendReading/someweekendreading.github.io/_posts/2020-08-01-moderna-covid-vaccine-phase3-start.md

 An earlier trial of ketamine -- [NCT00088699](https://www.clinicaltrials.gov/ct2/show/NCT00088699) -- was a mediocre design: the placebo was "an inactive substance", probably saline.
 So subjects could _probably_ tell the difference, if they knew what ketamine was (and anybody in a trial would probably look it up).
 They tried to compensate with a crossover design, where at the second dose they swapped treatment and control arms -- so every subject got 1 treatment and 1 control dose.
 But by the second dose, I bet the subjects could _definitely_ tell which was which!

 This sort of thing makes research statisticians sad.
-But it very defiitely _doesn't_ seem to be a pitfall with the Moderna/Lonza COVID trial.
+But it very definitely _doesn't_ seem to be a pitfall with the Moderna/Lonza COVID trial.
 So good on them.